Garrison Theatre

 The Garrison Theatre is a 280-capacity venue in Lerwick, Shetland, Scotland, with a sprung proscenium stage with fixed raked seating.
 The auditorium has 19 rows, named A to S, with 8, 12, 13, 15, or 16 seats in each row.

 The venue hosts dance, drama, stand-up comedy, pantomime and music productions.
-It used to host regular film screenings; however, the purpose-built cinema Mareel opened in 2012.
+Award-winning amateur dramatic group the Isleburgh Drama Group regularly perform plays at the theatre.
+It used to host regular film screenings before the purpose-built cinema Mareel opened in 2012.